Matt95B/blog/_posts/2025-06-24-Windows-App-Uninstall-Script.md

 Select-Object Name, Version, PackageFullName
 ```

 Make a note of the applications you want to remove.
-These names (exact or partial) will be used in the uninstall script.
+These names (exact or partial) will be used in the uninstall script later.

 ---

 ## Uninstall script
-The script below:
-- Accepts a list of application names (exact or partial match)
+The script below takes an array of application display names (exact or wildcard) and:
-- Detects Win32 and AppX applications
+- Discovers matching Win32 apps from the registry
+- Discovers matching AppX packages for all users
-- Uses silent uninstall methods where available
+- Executes silent uninstall or removal actions accordingly
 - Safely exits if no matching applications are found

+{: .box-note}
-- Must be run as `SYSTEM`
+**Tip:** The script must be run in `SYSTEM` context

 ```powershell
 # Define an array of app names (exact or partial match).
 For partial match use '*' symbol.